beyarkay/masters-thesis/src/04_methodology.md

 The construction of \emph{Ergo} is discussed in Section
+\ref{sec:04-construction-of-ergo}.
+Section
+\ref{sec:04-gestures-and-class-labels} discusses the gestures which \emph{Ergo}
+can recognise and how those gestures are systematically mapped onto class labels.
+The method by which gestures are converted into keystrokes via class predictions is discussed in Section
+\ref{sec:04-the-conversion-of-class-predictions-into-keystrokes}.
+The procedure
-\ref{construction-of-ergo}.
-The procedure for collecting, labelling, and cleaning the dataset is discussed in Section
+for collecting, labelling, and cleaning the dataset is discussed in Section
-\ref{data-collection-and-cleaning}.
+\ref{sec:04-data-collection-and-cleaning}.
 The method for splitting the dataset into training, validation, and testing datasets is discussed in Section
+\ref{sec:04-splitting-the-data-into-train-test-validation}.
+The procedure
-\ref{sec:trn_tst_val}.
-The procedure followed for conducting the experiments is discussed in Section \ref{experimental-procedure}.
+followed for conducting the experiments is discussed in Section
+\ref{sec:04-experimental-procedure}.
 The procedure for converting binary classifiers into multi-class classifiers is discussed in Section
-\ref{binary-and-multi-class-classifiers}.
-The implementation details for each model type is discussed in Section \ref{model-design-and-implementation}, The procedure followed for optimising the hyperparameters of each model type is discussed in Section \ref{procedure-for-hyperparameter-optimisation}.
-The exact search space for each model is tabulated in Section
+\ref{sec:04-binary-and-multi-class-classifiers}.
+The procedure followed for optimising the hyperparameters of each model type is discussed in Section
+\ref{sec:04-procedure-for-hyperparameter-optimisation}.
+The implementation
+details for each model type is discussed in Section
-\ref{hyperparameter-search-space}.
-The evaluation metrics by which multi-class classifiers can be compared is discussed in Section \ref{evaluation-metrics}.
+\ref{sec:04-model-design-and-implementation}.
+The evaluation metrics by which multi-class classifiers can be compared is discussed in Section
+\ref{sec:04-evaluation-metrics}.
 A means of ordering those classifiers is discussed in Section
-\ref{an-ordering-over-multi-class-classifiers}.
-Finally, the method by which gestures are converted into keystrokes via class predictions is discussed in Section \ref{the-conversion-of-class-predictions-into-keystrokes}.
+\ref{sec:04-an-ordering-over-multi-class-classifiers}.

-# Construction of Ergo
+# Construction of Ergo \label{sec:04-construction-of-ergo}

 \emph{Ergo} is a completely bespoke sensor suite, designed and constructed by the author. \emph{Ergo} uses a suite of acceleration sensors mounted on the